volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ## Last changes

+24rd Feb 2021

+- Kill any rogue CAVA processes which could be holding on to audio devices

 23rd Feb 2021

 - Allow `mpd_oled` to run with root privilages to allow SPI devices to run